Matěj Majka: Return to the Czech Republic

+SV Mitterteich

+In January 2023, Majka transferred to German Landesliga Bayern-Nordost club SV Mitterteich.
+He made 45 appearances and scored three goals prior to his departure in February 2025.

+FK Olympie Březová

-On 16 September 2021, Majka signed a contract with hometown Bohemian League A club FK Baník Sokolov.
-He made 15 appearances and scored one goal during a 2021–22 season in which the club narrowly avoided relegation.
+In February 2025, Majka transferred to Czech Fourth Division club FK Olympie Březová.
+He made 14 appearances and scored goal during the remainder of a 2024–25 season in which the club narrowly avoided relegation.

 International career

 Majka was capped by the Czech Republic between U15 and U19 level.